 However, several more fires would burn through the tough little town.
 Once the smoke had cleared, all that remained in each fire’s extinguished path were piles of ashes and the sweat stained faces of the residents, their determination to stay growing more ignited after each blaze.

 Due to labor problems the LeRoi smelter was closed a few short years after it began production.
 So, like most booming mining camps, Northport went from a growing town full of excitement and hope, to a virtual ghost town.
 The booming town of over 1,200 people seemed to become empty almost overnight.
 Lack of work did what the fires could not, forced the determined residents to walk away from their homes and community.

 After the departing residents dust settled, what was left was a ghost of what the town once was.
 Northport’s bustling main street became an unused dirt road, lined with dark, empty store fronts and vacant buildings.
-The saloons sat silent, when once the piano players inside them would fill Main Street with melodies all day and night.
-The elaborate train depot sat unused and unappreciated.
-Vacated houses sat side by side, the overgrown gardens and the empty clothes lines a painful reminder to the remaining residents of the loss of so many friends.
+The saloons sat dark and silent, a staggering difference from when laughter and loud voices, along with melodies being played on the piano used to drift out of the saloon at all hours.
+The once elaborate train depot was now just an empty structure, deteriorating.
+Vacated houses sat side by side, their overgrown gardens and the empty clothes lines a painful reminder to the remaining residents of the loss of so many friends.
 Those that remained would sit on their porches and fondly talk of stories of the past, laughing at the memories as they stared out into the now empty town.